 I

 Behind my walls are my Cats.
-And behind my Cats is a Peacock singing to me of my death and yours.
+And behind my Cats is a Peacock to me of my death and yours.
 I said to her "In the silence of an eye, I shall smile and arise, and see someone I used to know sleeping; in her room in her bed in her body I was in Paradise."
-I am awake in the sound of roses and a young voice.
+I am awake in the sound of roses and a young girl's voice.
 We are drowning in the approaching shadows.
 I am dreaming and cannot hold it.
 I have seen.

 (Dear the silence and the loss; we are born and fall.
 Dear Christ, you too are broken and lost and hanging like a Roman standard over us all.)